PhineasPhreak/dotfiles/configs/vscode/README.md

     // Controls the maximum number of lines the terminal keeps in its buffer "terminal.integrated.scrollback": 1000

+    // Controls whether all non-basic ASCII characters are highlighted.
+Only characters between U+0020 and U+007E, tab, line-feed and carriage-return are considered basic ASCII
+    "editor.unicodeHighlight.nonBasicASCII": false
 }
 ```
 > My little config for VSCode